isc-projects/kea/doc/sphinx/arm/stats.rst

 for setting size based limits for all statistics.
 To set time based limit for single statistic use ``statistic-sample-age-set``, and ``statistic-sample-age-set-all`` to set time based limits for all statistics.
-For given statistic only one type of limit can be active.
+For a given statistic only one type of limit can be active.
 It means that storage is limited only by time based limit or size based, never by both of them.